 Mixed Doubles

-World record in the mixed doubles set by Alexander Roncevic and Alice Schurer with a time of 50:58m, in Cologne, Apr 2024.
+World record in the mixed doubles set by the Austrian duo of Alexander Roncevic and Alice Schurer with a time of 50:58m, in Cologne, Apr 2024.

 The Mixed Doubles world records by age group are as follows: